timetorock/laravel-monolog-sentry/README.md

-# Monolog with Sentry for Laravel 5.4
+# Monolog Sentry for Laravel 5.x

 [![Software License][ico-license]](LICENSE.md)

-Laravel 5.4 library for integration Monolog errors with Sentry [sentry-laravel](https://github.com/getsentry/sentry-laravel).
+Laravel 5.x library for integration Monolog errors with Sentry [sentry-laravel](https://github.com/getsentry/sentry-laravel).

 This library implies already installed [sentry-laravel](https://github.com/getsentry/sentry-laravel).

-## Install
+## Installation

-Go to the root of your Laravel 5.4 project and run the following command:
+Go to the root of your Laravel project and run the following command:

 ``` bash
 composer require timetorock/laravel-monolog-sentry
 ```

+## Laravel 5.4 or earlier

+(Service will be auto-discovered by Laravel 5.5+)

 Then in your `config/app.php` add the `MonologSentryServiceProvider` to your `providers` array